thaoduyentran/Logistic-regression/README.md

 # logisticregression
-statistical analysis on a dataset that omit indication of what the data might be
+statistical analysis on a dataset that omits indication of what the data might be